aehrc/VariantSpark/README.md

 ### Running examples

+There are multiple methods for running variant-spark examples

+#### Manual Examples

 variant-spark comes with a few example scripts in the `scripts` directory that demonstrate how to run its commands on sample data .

 There is a few small data sets in the `data` directory suitable for running in the `--local` mode.
 The scripts that operate on this data start with the `local-` prefix.
 For example